Blacklusion/wax-docs/docs/en/general-setup/claim-rewards.md

 > We **highly** recommend claiming your rewards frequently.

-## How to claim Rewards?
-There are three options:

 ## 1. Automatically claiming rewards (recommended)
 Claiming rewards is one of these things, you want to set up once and then just forget about it.
 Therefore, we highly recommend using some sort of tool or script for that.
 There are tools like e.g. Waxy, that automate that task for you.
 We have not tested these tools, instead, we like to set up our script on our own infrastructure.
 It gives us greater control and after all, it is pretty easy to setup.
 Just write a quick script yourself or have a look at [our code](https://github.com/Blacklusion/claim-rewards), which can be deployed via docker.